SampadKarmaker/Face-Mask-Detection/README.md

 - Detects faces in live video feed
 - Predicts mask status
 - Displays label + confidence
-- Speaks “Mask” or “No Mask” when status changes
 - Press `q` to quit

 ---